-- 1. To receive, consider and adopt: - a. the Audited Standalone Financial Statement of the Company for the Financial Year ended 31st March, 2020, together with the Reports of the Board of Directors and the Auditors thereon: and. - the Audited Consolidated Financial Statement of the Company for the Financial Year ended 31st March, 2020, together with the Report of the Auditors thereon. - 2.
-To declare pro-rata dividend on Preference Shares for the financial year ended 31st March, 2020. - 3.
-To declare dividend on Equity Shares for the financial year ended 31st March, 2020. - To appoint a Director in place of Dr. (Mrs.) Minnie Bodhanwala (DIN: 00422067), a Non- Executive/Non Independent Director, who retires by rotation and being eligible, offers herself for re-appointment.
+- 1. To receive, consider and adopt: - a. the Audited Standalone Financial Statements of the Company for the Financial Year ended 31st March, 2021, together with the Reports of the Board of Directors and the Auditors thereon; and, - the Audited Consolidated Financial Statements of the Company for the Financial Year ended 31st March, 2021, together with the Report of the Auditors thereon. - To appoint a Director in place of Mr. Nusli N. Wadia (DIN:00015731), who retires by rotation in terms of Section 152(6) of the Companies Act, 2013 and being eligible, offers himself for re-appointment.